Frederick Christian, Elector of Saxony: Reign as Elector

-One of his first acts as Elector was the dismissal of the extremely unpopular prime minister, the Count Heinrich von Brühl, who had plunged Saxony into crisis, first with his failed economic policy, but particularly by his catastrophic foreign policy, which caused the Electorate to become involved in the Seven Years' War.
+One of his first acts as elector was the dismissal of the extremely unpopular prime minister, the Count Heinrich von Brühl, who had plunged Saxony into crisis, first with his failed economic policy, but particularly by his catastrophic foreign policy, which caused the electorate to become involved in the Seven Years' War.

 He began to reconstruct the wrecked finances of his country through his "Rétablissements": reforms of the policies of the electorate states.
 Through economic reconstruction, he gave new life to the devastated and plundered land which his predecessors had left him.
 Also introduced were measures to pare down the expenses of the court, and to simplify administration in accordance with principles of economy.
 Most members of his government, such as Thomas von Fritsch of Leipzig, Friedrich Ludwig Wurmb, and Christian Gotthelf Gutschmied had middle-class origins.

 After a reign of only 74 days, Frederick Christian died of smallpox.
 He was buried in the Hofkirche of Dresden.

-Because Frederick Christian's eldest son was a minor, his brother Franz Xavier and the Dowager Electress Maria Antonia took the joint regency of the Electorate until the boy's majority.
+Because Frederick Christian's eldest son Frederick Augustus III was a minor, his brother Francis Xavier and the Dowager Electress Maria Antonia took the joint regency of the electorate until the boy's majority.